wiheto/netplotbrain/README.md

 # netplotbrain: visualizing networks on a brain

-Painlessly plot networks on a brian in python.
+Painlessly plot networks on a brain in python.

 ![](./examples/figures/showcase.png)